jcleung5549/CNTT/doc/ref_model/chapters/chapter03.rst

 The Redfish Standard and the ODIM Implementation
 ------------------------------------------------
-The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies Redfish as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components.
+The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies standard interfaces that should be made available by the infrastructure and Cloud Infrastructure Management components.
 For the "Infrastructure Hardware" layer, the document specifies DMTF's Redfish interface.

 Redfish is an internationally recognized standard `ISO/IEC 30115:2018  <https://www.iso.org/standard/83853.html>`__.
 The Redfish interface specifies a HTTP RESTful interface that a client can use to manage conformant platforms.
-The Redfish standard consists of a Redfish interface specification `Redfish Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.8.0.pdf>`__ and model specification `Redfish Data Model Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__.
+The Redfish standard consists of a Redfish interface specification `Redfish Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.8.0.pdf>`__ and data model specification `Redfish Data Model Specification <https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2022.2.pdf>`__.
 The interface specification defines the
 RESTful behavior of the resources.
 The data model specification defines the structure of the HTTP resources.
-The model is expressed as schema using OpenAPI and json-schema formats.
-The schema allows the OpenAPI and json-schema toolchains to be used in implement a Redfish Client.
+The model is expressed as schema in OpenAPI and json-schema formats.
+The schema files allow the OpenAPI and json-schema toolchains to implement a Redfish Client.

 There are several opensource implementations of Redfish Clients and Redfish Services.